AnnuNain/Eth-avax_mod3/README.md

 ## Executing Program
 ###### How to Deploy the Contract:
 1.In Remix IDE, go to the Deploy & Run Transactions tab.
-2. Select Injected Web3 as the environment if you are using MetaMask.
+2. Select the appropriate environment (e.g., JavaScript VM or Injected Web3 for MetaMask).
-3. Connect your MetaMask to the Avalanche Fuji Testnet.
-4. Click on Deploy to deploy the contract.
+3. Click on Deploy.
 ###### How to Interact with the Contract:
-1. Mint Tokens (Organizer only): contract.mint(address, amount);
+1. Mint Tokens (Owner only)
+   contract.mint(address, amount);
 2. Burn Tokens (Anyone):
    contract.burn(amount);
 3. Transfer Tokens:
    contract.transfer(to_address, amount);
-4. Redeem Tokens for Event Tiers: contract.redeem(amount, tier);

 ## Help
-If you encounter issues during deployment, verify the environment settings in Remix.
-Ensure you are using the correct account in MetaMask and that it is connected to the Avalanche Fuji Testnet.
+If deployment issues occur, verify the environment settings in Remix.
+Ensure you are using the correct account in MetaMask or the Remix VM

 ## Authors
 Annu